Frequently Asked Questions and Answers

 Catastrophe and emergency adjusters also work for the Insurance Company.
 Their main responsibility is to protect the interests of the Insurance Company, not your best interests.

-How can I verify if my Public Adjuster is licensed?
+How can you verify if your Public Adjuster is licensed?

 You can verify if a Public Adjuster is licensed by going to the Florida Department of Financial Services.